brendatrieu/brendatrieu/README.md

 ### 💬 About Me

-My name is Brenda, and I’m a Software Engineer with a focus in front end technologies.
+My name is Brenda, and I’m a Full Stack Software Engineer with a focus in front end technologies.
 Over the years, I found myself gravitating towards projects where I create tools that help others in their lives by bringing them insightful data visualizations or automating their routine tasks.
 Front end development appeals to me because this is where I can have the most direct impact on the users.

 Check out the fun projects I've done so far!